 Site entrance: The reserve entrance is off of the Stort Navigation towpath.
 From Spellbrook Lane East, walk north along towpath and in 0.5 miles cross the white footbridge into the reserve.

 Access by road: Head south on A1184 from Bishop’s Stortford.
-At Spellbrook turn left into Spellbrook Lane East, parking at pub on right hand side.
-Access to reserve over level crossing.
+At Spellbrook turn left into Spellbrook Lane East, parking at the pub on the right-hand side.
+Access to reserve over the level crossing.

 Access by public transport